Higher dimensional power-Maxwell charged black holes in Einstein and Rastall gravity: I Introduction

 In the vacuum, the only non-trivial static, spherically symmetric solution for the Einstein field equation is the Schwarzschild one.
 When an additional scalar field is coupled to the gravity sector, new exact solutions may appear, related to specific Rastall parameter.
-Recently, various static spherically symmetric solutions of the Rastall field equations have been investigated by several authors~\cite{agr-rastall-07,agr-rastall-04,agr-rastall-05,agr-rastall-02,agr-rastall-03}.
-For instance, a free or self-interacting scalar field is included in the Rastall theory~\cite{agr-rastall-04}.
-It is found that certain exact solutions can be obtained which are associated with $k$-essence theory.
-The black hole solutions are also studied where it is surrounded by a quintessence fluid~\cite{agr-rastall-03}.
-The role of the electromagnetic field has also been explored~\cite{agr-rastall-02}.
+Recently, various solutions, and in particular, black hole solutions of the Rastall field equations have been investigated by many authors.
+These studies include charged static spherically symmetric black holes~\cite{agr-rastall-05,agr-rastall-04}, Gaussian black holes~\cite{agr-rastall-06,agr-rastall-10}, rotating black holes~\cite{agr-rastall-09,agr-rastall-11}, Abelian-Higgs strings~\cite{agr-rastall-14}, Godel-type black holes~\cite{agr-rastall-13}, black branes~\cite{agr-rastall-15}, worm holes~\cite{agr-rastall-07}, neutron stars~\cite{agr-rastall-12}, black hole solutions surrounded by fluid, electromagnetic field~\cite{agr-rastall-02} or quintessence fluid~\cite{agr-rastall-03}, black hole thermodynamics~\cite{agr-rastall-16}, higher-dimensional black holes~\cite{agr-rastall-03}, among other theoretical efforts~\cite{agr-rastall-17,agr-rastall-18,agr-rastall-19,agr-rastall-20}.

-In this work, we aim to investigate the black hole solutions for higher-dimensional spacetimes in Rastall gravity.
+As Rastall theory has attracted increasing attention recently, besides the fact, as will be addressed below, that it can be viewed as a general formulation of modified gravity.
+The present study is devoted to further develop the findings regarding Refs.~\cite{agr-rastall-02,agr-rastall-03,agr-metric-btz-02}.
+To be specific, in this work, we aim to investigate the black hole solutions for higher-dimensional spacetimes in Rastall gravity.
 The black holes in question are surrounded by quintessence, in the presence of the non-linear electromagnetic field.
-The present work is organized as follows.
-In the following section, we derive the field equation and present the analytic solutions.
-Then, the black hole thermodynamics is studied.
-Discussions and concluding remarks are given in the last section of the paper.
+General forms of analytic solutions are obtained and presented.
+The paper is organized as follows.
+In the following section, we discuss the relationship between Rastall's gravity and other modified theories of gravity briefly.
+In section III, we derive the field equation and present analytic solutions.
+Subsequently, the black hole thermodynamics is explored in section IV.
+Further discussions and concluding remarks are given in the last section of the paper.